Kaoticz/Kotz.Utilities/Kotz.Extensions/README.md

     - When: Fluent version of an `if` statement.
     - WhenAllAsync: Awaits all tasks in the current `IEnumerable<Task>` and returns when all of them have completed.
     - WhenAnyAsync: Awaits all tasks in the current `IEnumerable<Task>` and returns when any of them have completed.
-    - ChunkBy: Splits a collection into a collection of collections based on the provided key selector.
+    - ZipOrDefault:  Produces a sequence of tuples with elements from the two specified sequences.
+If one of the sequences is larger than the other, the exceeding elements from the larger sequence get paired with default values.
     - A variety of **"To"** methods:
         - ToConcurrentDictionary
         - ToQueue